An Efficient Particle-Field Algorithm with Neural Interpolation based on a Parabolic-Hyperbolic Chemotaxis System in 3D: Numerical Experiments and Discussion

 \subsection{Comparison of numerical methods}

 In this subsection, we compare the numerical methods implemented in our 3D experiments.
 In Table \ref{table: Comparison of Runtimes}, we compare runtimes of all three methods with timestep \(dt = 0.1\).
-The usage of classical interpolation methods such as spline heavily extends runtimes compared to either FDM or Neural SIPF.
+The main baselines we compare NSIPF to are FDM and the classical SIPF.
+The usage of classical interpolation methods such as spline in the classical SIPF heavily extends runtimes compared to either FDM or Neural SIPF.
 The spline method interpolates across all particle positions in the spatial domain defined by a grid and thus results in a longer runtime.
 However, the neural interpolator, since it is trained on a sample of augmented solution data, takes less time when called to interpolate only the particle positions in which density or concentration is nonzero.
 Thus, the interpolation task is reduced from a global task of interpolating all particle positions to just a local one and a function call in our experiments and implementation.
 As in the annuli experiment, the neural interpolator is able to interpolate concentration data that are not blobs.
 We also compare classical SIPF and Neural SIPF methods with respect to particle count and see the weakness of classical methods when it comes to runtime.
 As we can see from Table \ref{table: classical vs. neural}, NSIPF is unburdened by the increasing particle count.
 We found that NSIPF runtime starts to lengthen at around 500k particles but still remains faster than traditional methods.

-\subsection{Numerical Convergence}
+\subsection{Numerical convergence}

 In this section, we present numerical findings to convergence of the NSIPF method with respect to both the number of particles \(P\) and the timestep \(dt\).
 We calculate the relative \(L^2\) error,